 - Additional Closures/Limited Hours.
 While the campus remains open, all units have curtailed their activities or limited their hours of operation.
 The following list is not comprehensive.
 Contact individual departments, units and organizations directly for their hours of operation and availability.

 - Art, Design & Architecture Museum – closed

 - The Club & Guest House – closed

 - COVID-19 Test Results.
-All five of the UC Santa Barbara students identified over the weekend in Isla Vista who self-reported possible contact with a confirmed COVID-19 case or have travel to areas with confirmed COVID-19 cases have tested negative for COVID-19, according to information released by the Santa Barbara County Public Health Department.
+All five of the UC Santa Barbara students identified March 14-15 in Isla Vista who self-reported possible contact with a confirmed COVID-19 case or have travel to areas with confirmed COVID-19 cases have tested negative for COVID-19, according to information released by the Santa Barbara County Public Health Department.

 - Executive Order on Paid Administrative Leave.
 Effective immediately per an executive order from UC President Janet Napolitano, UC employees are eligible to receive up to 128 hours paid administrative leave in order to cope with the impact of the COVID-19 pandemic, subject to certain conditions.
 Details are included in the Office of Human Resource’s Executive Order Concerning COVID-19 and the Usage of Paid Administrative Leave.
 The executive order supersedes the temporary leave provisions previously issued by the Office of the President.

 - Remote Instruction.
 The campus will be offering only remote instruction for Spring Quarter.
 The campus will remain open and operational, but students who can safely do so are urged to leave and take all of their personal items from their university-owned housing.
 Additional information can be found in Chancellor Yang’s March 14 COVID-19 Response Update and Spring Quarter Guidance.
 In addition, the Office of the Vice Chancellor for Student Affairs has provided further clarification in the form of FAQs.